stigsfoot/ARCoreParkour/README.md

 * Augmented Faces
 * Cloud Anchors

-_Quick note: I'll be migrating stuff over time so if the demo is not fully moved over, check back._
+_Quick note: I'll be adding stuff over time so if the demo is not fully moved over, check back._

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.